bbonnin/zeppelin-mongodb-interpreter/README.md

 For more information, please consult: https://docs.mongodb.com/manual/tutorial/write-scripts-for-the-mongo-shell/

 There are two functions that have been added to help you in Zeppelin:
-* printTable(cursor, fields): to print a table
+* printTable(cursor, fields, flattenArray): to print a table (i.e. it uses `%table`)
+  * cursor: a DBQuery instance
+  * fields: an array of field names to put in the table
+  * flattenArray: if true, the arrays in the documents will also be flatten (false by default)
-* DBQuery.table: to print a table
+* DBQuery.prototype.table: to print a table (it invokes the previous function)

 Examples:
 ```javascript